-CTN is supported to present inspiring arts and culture around the country primarily by Arts Council England, the Esmee Fairbairn Foundation, the Garfield Weston Foundation .
-We are Unlimited Allies with a commitment to access for all.
+CTN was supported to present inspiring arts and culture around the country primarily by Arts Council England, the Esmee Fairbairn Foundation, the Garfield Weston Foundation .
+We are all Unlimited Allies with a commitment to access for all.

 In 2015 Jabberwocky Markets were awarded the Journal Culture Award for Best Event Teesside.
 In 2016 we were runners up in the Best of Darlington Awards forContribution to the Arts.
 In 2017 we won Best Contribution to the Arts and were runners up for Bringing Success to Darlington.

 Why are they called Jabberwocky Markets?
 (We are often asked.)

 A long time ago, we did a blog about this.
 Lots has changed since then, but the origins remain.

 Founded in Darlington, a market town in north-east England, markets are places that people come together to exchange things, to make transactions; our currency is stories and ideas and connection, and our audiences returning time and again make the community.